Alexpascual28/rlis_inventory_system/README.md

 **Automated Formatting**

 The spreadsheet uses scripts to apply conditional formatting automatically.
-This helps highlight different types of data, such as items that are low in stock or newly added equipment.
+This helps highlight different types of data, such as to differentiate what area of one lab the storage location belongs to (matched to the area map colours), or to what storage locations a group of sub-divisions belong to.
 Color coding and other visual aids are used to make the spreadsheet user-friendly and data easy to read at a glance.

 The re-formatting buttons apply predefined color schemes to the sheets, enhancing readability and helping users quickly distinguish between different types of data or status.